 Please be advised that an employer must pay all its employees, including casual and seasonal laborers, at a rate at least in the amount prescribed for the employer's industry.
 This applies even though an employee's job might appear to better correspond to the description of another industry classification.
 For example, an employee hired by a maritime shipping agency to provide duplication services must be paid at least the minimum rate set for the maritime shipping classification, not the lower rate that would apply to the same work if performed by an employee within the printing industry.

-- Bottling, Brewing, Dairy Products
+- Bottling, Brewing and Dairy Products

 - Finance and Insurance

-- Fish Canning & Processing
+- Fish Canning and Processing